-G&A expense remained flat sequentially, and decreased 10 percent YTD 2021-over-YTD 2020, primarily as a result of actions taken to reduce costs in response to the Pandemic.
+G&A expense increased four percent sequentially as a result of changes in the fair value of certain awards made under our long-term equity compensation program, and decreased five percent YTD 2021-over-YTD 2020, primarily as a result of actions taken to reduce costs in response to the Pandemic.
 Please refer to the section Overview of Selected Production and Financial Information, Including Trendsabove for additional discussion of G&A expense in total and on a per BOE basis.